 What does employers’ liability insurance cover?

-Employer liability will cover the cost of settling and defending any claim made by an employee against your business.
-This includes compensation pay-outs and legal fees should the case go to court due to a breach of a regulation or statute.
+Employers’ liability insurance will cover the cost of settling and defending any claim made by an employee against your business.
+This includes compensation pay-outs and legal fees should the case go to court.

-The best way to get an idea of how much employers’ liability insurance will cost for your business is to get a free quote online.
+The best way to get an idea of how much employers’ liability insurance you need and what it will cost your business is to get a free quote online.
 Once you have this, protect your world with the right level of business cover by speaking to an insurance specialist for a quote tailored to your specific requirements.